MoonLIGHT: Overview

+In 2018 INFN proposed to ESA the MoonLIGHT Pointing Actuators (MPAc) project, able to perform unmanned pointing operation of MoonLIGHT, on the contrary to the Apollo CCR arrays that were manually arranged by the astronauts.
+In 2019 ESA chose MPAc among 135 eligible scientific project proposals and, in 2021, ESA agreed with NASA to launch MPAc with a Commercial Lunar Payload Services (CLPS) mission.
+Nova-C, the lander on which MPAc will be integrated, is designed by Intuitive Machines and the expected launch date is in early 2025.
+The landing site is Reiner Gamma, a lunar swirl on the western edge of the Moon, as seen from Earth.

 This experiment will complement and advance the retroreflector experiments begun with Apollo 11 in 1969.
-The team claims to have developed a new approach and technology that would increase the ranging accuracy by a factor of 100 by using new technology and methods to correct for libration and the thermal behavior and the optical performance.
+The team claims to have developed a new approach and technology that would improve the ranging accuracy up to a factor of 100 (thus at a millimeter level) by using new technology and methods to correct for libration and the thermal behavior and the optical performance.